'Best Years Of My Life:' Johnny Gaudreau's Wife Speaks Out After Deadly Wreck

-"Thank you for the best years of my life," Meredith said in an Instagram post.
+"Thank you for the best years of my life," Meredith, who graduated from James Madison University in Virginia, said in an Instagram post.

 "Despite losing you, I am still the luckiest girl in the world to have been yours.
 I love you so so much.
 You were perfect.